 - Curriculum co-chairs and/or ISS staff, working with faculty, determine that a change to a Course Outline of Record (COR) or Program Outline (PO) needs to be made and qualifies as a technical change.
 Technical changes include the following: - a.
-Grammar or formatting changes noticed after launch or committee and board approval - b.
-The addition of a CSU,UC transferability or C-ID designator to the course description and after articulation occurs (Proof of articulation required) - c.
+Grammar or formatting changes noticed after launch or committee and board approval - The addition of a CSU,UC transferability or C-ID designator to the course description and after articulation occurs (Proof of articulation required) - c.
+Revision to the "Course Offered" section of the course outline indicating the specific term or the frequency a course might be scheduled - d.
 Other errors in a COR or PO due to oversight or human error for which verification is available - 2.
 Chairs and staff present any technical changes at the next available Curriculum Team Meeting - The ISS Supervisor will take responsibility to update the curriculum management system with the necessary change and establish a deadline for that change to be made. - 4.
-The ISS Supervisor will ensure all technical changes appear on the next available Curriculum Committee meeting agenda as an information item.

-5. A technical change that requires a course or program modification will be included on the next available Curriculum Summary Report to the Governing Board.
+The ISS Supervisor will ensure all technical changes appear on the next available Curriculum Committee meeting agenda as an information item. - 5.
+A technical change that requires a course or program modification will be included on the next available Curriculum Summary Report to the Governing Board.